Chapter 7 : A Conversation with a Hat

 Liam walked slowly up to the stool.
 He was sure at this point that most of the students had lost interest in the proceedings and were simply impatient for the feast to begin.
 He sat down and set the hat on his head.

 Immediately, he heard a soft voice in his ear, "The last one, and finally, a bit of a challenge.
 The others have been so easy to place.
 But, what have we here?
-Some decent brains, good nerves, and a hint of ambition.
-You have a strong affinity with magic, too.
+Some decent brains, good nerves, and a strong affinity with magic.
+I sense a hint of ambition, too.
 So, where shall I put you?"

 Liam had a ready answer.
 "I would like to go to Hufflepuff, please."